EMBRYOPSIDA Pirani & Prado (crown group)

 In the Old World, Couvreur et al. (2011b) suggest that the stem age of Calamus, currently with some 400 or more species, is only 24 m.y..
 For diversification in S.E.
 Asian/Malesian palms, see Baker and Couvreur (2012) and Bacon et al. (2013).
 Although palms are poorly represented in Africa, they are richer in Madagascar (Snow 1981); the radiation of Dypsis there - some 140 species - is particularly spectacular.

 Pollination Biology & Seed Dispersal.
-Pollination is predominantly by insects, whether beetles (mainly Nitidulae and Cuculionidae-Derelomini [weevils]), bees, especially Halictidae (sweat bees) and Meliponini (stingless bees), and flies, which may visit especially understorey palms (Henderson 1986, 2002; Silberbauer-Gottsberger 1990; Barfod et al. 2011).
+Pollination is predominantly by insects, whether beetles (mainly Nitidulae and Cuculionidae-Derelomini [weevils]), bees, especially Halictidae (sweat bees) and Meliponini (stingless bees), and flies, which may visit especially understory palms (Henderson 1986, 2002; Silberbauer-Gottsberger 1990; Barfod et al. 2011).
 However, there is no clear correlation of pollen morphology with pollinator (Sannier et al. 2009).
-There may be mimicry of male by female flowers in Geonoma (Stauffer et al. 2002 and references), with presentation of the nectar of both flower types in a similar fashion (c.f.
-Meliaceae) may be another explanation.
+There may be mimicry of staminate by carpellate flowers in Geonoma (Stauffer et al. 2002 and references); presentation of the nectar of both flower types in a similar fashion (c.f.
+Meliaceae) may be a related explanation.
 Volatiles produced by the leaves of Chamaerops humilis attract its weevil pollinator (Dufaÿ et al. 2003), while thermogenesis has been detected in the flowers of some Arecaceae, mostly in flowers lacking nectar (Silberbauer-Gottsberger 1990; Seymour 2001).
 Beetles may lay eggs in staminate inflorescences (Silberbauer-Gottsberger 1990).
 The speciose New World Chamaedoreeae (Arecoideae) all have raphides in the flowers and in Chamaedorea these are particularly common in the perianth and gynoecium; there are other potentially protective structures in the flowers (Askgaard et al. 2008).

 Despite appearances, the leaves of all palms are simple.
 The deep lobes in simple palm leaves and the leaflets in apparently compound leaves, are commonly thought of as being the result of cell death.
 However, a detailed study of species of Chamaedorea showed that the process is more like abscission (Nowak et al. 2007, 2008), although nothing (apart, sometimes, from the lamina margin, see below) falls off.
 The parts that will separate first become thin, then split; tissue at the zone of separation becomes lignified, suberised, or covered by a cuticle, so protecting the rest of the blade.
-Details of this process differ even between closely-related species, and depend on the timing of events (Nowak et al. 2007, 2008).
+Details of the timing of this process may differ even between closely-related species (Nowak et al. 2007, 2008).
+The leaf blade early becomes stongly plicate, and blade separation occurs in various places with respect to these plications (see also Kaplan et al. 1982: good review of the earlier literature; Gunawardena & Dengler 2006).
 In a number of palms thin "reins" hang down from the sides of the leaves; these are the lamina margins of the originally simple blade.
 Fibrous filaments occuring between the leaflets is other evidence for the originally simple nature of the leaf.
 Given the distinctive nature of compound palm leaves, it is not surprising to find that KNOX genes are not involved in their development, although they are in the compound leaves of broad-leaved angiosperms (Nowak et al. 2011).
+However, it has been suggested that the blade of a palm leaf develops from the upper part of the leaf, as in broad-leaved angiosperms (Gunawardena & Dengler 2006).

 Fibers at the bases of the leaves are produced by the decay of the sheaths, while the spines found on so many palms are produced in various ways.
 They may be modified leaflets (Phoenix), adventitious roots (Crysophila, but relatively uncommon), partly detaching outer parts of the stem that become erect, etc. (Tomlinson 1962b; Tomlinson et al. 2011).